-- 5. Now activate your template set at Design > Template Sets by checking the box in the Active column for your template set.
-Make sure it is the only template set that is active (other than the default template set if in advanced mode). < - 6.
-View the "front side" and browse the site.
-You will most likely need to heavily modify the external/css/theme_styles.css file so that the look of dynamic page content, and dynamic module content, match the look of the rest of your templates.
-This is where the HTML and CSS knowledge we mentioned at the top of the page comes in. <
+- 2. Now activate your template set at Design > Template Sets by checking the box in the Active column for your template set.
+Make sure it is the only template set that is active (other than the default template set if in advanced mode). <

+- 3. View the "front side" and browse the site.
+You will most likely need to heavily modify the following 3 files so that the look of dynamic page content, and dynamic module content, match the look of the rest of your templates.
+This is where the HTML and CSS knowledge we mentioned at the top of the page comes in.

+- external/css/theme styles.css <

+- external/css/primary_theme_styles.css <

+- external/css/secondary theme styles.css <